10 Rookie Juice Cleanse Mistakes

 You Don’t Consider Your Health

-For most people, a two- or three-day cleanse isn’t dangerous, but people who are taking certain prescriptions or have certain medical conditions should steer clear all together.
+For most people, a two- or three-day cleanse isn’t dangerous, but people who are taking certain prescriptions or have certain medical conditions should steer clear altogether.
 “I would not recommend cleansing to underweight or immune-compromised individuals, or to anyone who suffers from low blood pressure, acid reflux or blood sugar abnormalities.
 Those who are taking blood sugar or blood-thinning medications such as Coumadin should also steer clear, as juicing can interfere with medication potency,” warns Moskovitz.

-Your Juice is High-Cal Disaster
+Your Juice is High in Calories

 While some juices like Juice Generation’s Supa Dupa Greens have a mere 80 calories and 2 grams of sugar in a 16-ounce serving, other drinks of the same size like Jamba Juice’s Amazing Greens have a whopping 420 calories and 54 grams of the sweet stuff.
 The bottom line: It’s up to you to review the ingredients and nutrition information and make a judgment call.
 Moskovitz recommends looking for a drink that’s between 50 and 100 calories, has less than 10 grams of sugar and at least 3 grams of fiber.
 Also, try to pick juices that follow the 80:20 rule, meaning 80 percent of the ingredients are veggies, while only 20 percent are fruits.
 Limiting the fruit in your drink can help keep insulin levels steady and ward off hunger.